Adiabaticity in nonreciprocal Landau-Zener tunneling: Nonreciprocal LZT in the absence of nonlinear interactions ( )

-Form the above, we find strikingly that, even in adiabatic limit $\alpha\rightarrow 0$, the tunneling probability can take non-zero values, which solely relies on the nonreciprocity parameter in the forms of $1/\delta$ and $(\delta-1)/\delta$ as indicated by the cyan curves in Fig. \ref{fig:fig3}(c) and \ref{fig:fig3}(d).
-In other words, nonreciprocity can breaks the adiabaticity of quantum evolutions.
+From the above results, we find that even in the adiabatic limit $\alpha\rightarrow 0$, the tunneling probability can take nonzero values, depending solely on the nonreciprocity parameter in the forms of $1/\delta$ and $(\delta-1)/\delta$, as indicated by the cyan curves in Figs. \ref{fig:fig3}(c) and \ref{fig:fig3}(d).